slurmulon/gooey-http/README.md

 Wraps `gooey.http` with a pragmatic interface for modeling Restful Web API resources.

-Integrates with Gooey's PubSub mechanism to help synchronize states between the Restful API and its clients.
+Integrates with Gooey's PubSub mechanism to help synchronize data and states between the Restful API and its clients.

-The following example of performs a `PUT` to `/v1/user/:id/password`, automatically updating the current resource state and publishing the change to all dependent services:
+The following example performs a `PUT` to `/v1/user/:id/password`, automatically updating the current resource state and publishing the change to all dependent services:

 ```
-const user = new http.RestService({
+const user = new http.rest.service({
   base: '/v1/',
   name: 'user',
   model: self => {